hip911/api-gateway-secure-pet-store/workshop/README.md

 6\.
 Create the Lambda function by running the AWS CLI command below.
 You will need to replace the text *<YOUR_IAM_ROLE_ARN>* with the IAM role ARN found in the Cloudformation output parameter name: **PetStoreLambdaRole**.

+    aws lambda create-function --function-name PetStoreFunction \
+    --zip-file fileb://target/api-gateway-secure-pet-store-1.0-SNAPSHOT.jar \
+    --role <YOUR_IAM_ROLE_ARN> --runtime java8 --handler \
+    "com.amazonaws.apigatewaydemo.RequestRouter::lambdaHandler" \
-    aws lambda create-function --function-name PetStoreFunction --zip-file fileb://target/api-gateway-secure-pet-store-1.0-SNAPSHOT.jar --role <YOUR_IAM_ROLE_ARN> --runtime java8 --handler "com.amazonaws.apigatewaydemo.RequestRouter::lambdaHandler" --description "API Gateway Pet Store demo function" --timeout 15 --memory-size 512
+    --description "API Gateway Pet Store demo function" \
+    --timeout 15 --memory-size 512

 7\.
 Now that the Lambda function is ready we can setup the API structure in Amazon API Gateway.
 To easily create the entire API we are going to use the [Swagger Importer Tool](https://github.com/awslabs/aws-apigateway-swagger-importer).
-If you are using the CLI instance then the tool is already installed, else download and build the Swagger Importer tool following the instructions in its README.md file.
+The tool depends on having Maven installed to build it so if you have problems installing Maven use the CLI instance.
+Download and build the Swagger Importer tool following the instructions in its README.md file.

 8\.
 Open the Swagger definition in the `src/main/resources/Swagger.yaml` file.
 Search the file for `x-amazon-apigateway-integration`.
 This tag defines the integration points between API Gateway and the backend, our Lambda function.
 Make sure that the `uri` for the Lambda function is correct, it should look like this: